jjdestef3/Getting-Cleaning-Data-Project/CodeBook.md

   * subject_test.txt and subject_train.txt was combined using rbind

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
+  * The grep function was used to extract a list of column names that contained mean() and std() from the x combined dataset
+  * The list was used to create a final X combined data set with only the mean and std columns

 3. Uses descriptive activity names to name the activities in the data set
+  * Labels from the activity_labels.txt file where used as labels in the Y combined data set
+  * The labels in activity_labels.txt where first forced to lower case before applying

-4. Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names
+  * The column names in the combined and filtered X data set where further modified replacing -std with Std and -mean with Mean.
+  *
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.